-Lauren Muhlheim, Psy.D., CEDS-S (PSY15045), is a clinical psychologist who specializes in providing evidence-based cognitive behavioral psychotherapy for a variety of problems experienced by adults and adolescents, including depression, anxiety, stress, and eating disorders.
+Lauren Muhlheim, Psy.D., FAED, CEDS-S (PSY15045), is a clinical psychologist who specializes in providing evidence-based cognitive behavioral psychotherapy for a variety of problems experienced by adults and adolescents, including depression, anxiety, stress, and eating disorders.
 She has a B.A. from Princeton University and a doctoral degree in Clinical Psychology from the Graduate School of Applied and Professional Psychology at Rutgers University.
 She has been providing psychological counseling since 1991.

 Dr. Muhlheim has worked in a variety of settings with clients with many different issues including inpatient hospitals, outpatient clinics, group homes, and private practice.
 For nearly ten years she was a staff psychologist at Los Angeles County Jail where she gained expertise in diagnostic assessment and crisis intervention.
 She spent 3 years in Shanghai, China working as a clinical psychologist treating expatriate foreigners in two different settings, one of which was a primary care clinic at Parkway Health, the largest international healthcare provider in Asia (www.parkwayhealth.cn).
 Dr. Muhlheim has experience supervising and training psychology interns and other mental health professionals.

 Dr. Muhlheim has a special interest in and appreciation for cultural, ethnic, and religious diversity.
 In her work in both Shanghai and Los Angeles, she gained experience working with clients of many different nationalities as well as varied cultural, religious and ethnic backgrounds.
 Dr. Muhlheim works with clients of all sexual orientations and gender identities.